Recent developments in mathematical aspects of relativistic fluids: Leray systems

 Clearly, $p(x,\xi)$ is a homogeneous polynomial of degree $k$.
 It is called the \textdef{characteristic polynomial} (at $x$) of the operator $a$.

 The \textdef{cone} (at $x$) $V_x(p)$ of $p$ is the set in $T_x^* X$ defined by the equation

 i.e.,

-\begin{definition} With the above notation, $p(x,\xi)$ is called a \textdef{strictly hyperbolic polynomial} or simply \textdef{hyperbolic polynomial\footnote{The terminology ``hyperbolic" is not uniform across the literature and is sometimes applied to different definitions}} (at $x$) if there exists $\zeta \in T_x^*X$ such that every straight line through $\zeta$ that does not contain the origin intersects the cone $V_x(p)$ at $k$ real distinct points (see also Remarks \ref{R:Equivalent_definition_hyperbolicity} and \ref{R:Equivalent_definition_hyperbolicity_relativity}).
+\begin{definition} With the above notation, $p(x,\xi)$ is called a \textdef{strictly hyperbolic polynomial} or simply \textdef{hyperbolic polynomial\footnote{The terminology ``hyperbolic'' is not uniform across the literature and is sometimes applied to different definitions}} (at $x$) if there exists $\zeta \in T_x^*X$ such that every straight line through $\zeta$ that does not contain the origin intersects the cone $V_x(p)$ at $k$ real distinct points (see also Remarks \ref{R:Equivalent_definition_hyperbolicity} and \ref{R:Equivalent_definition_hyperbolicity_relativity}).
 The differential operator $a(x,\partial^k)$ is called a \textdef{(strictly) hyperbolic operator} (at $x$) if $p(x,\xi)$ is hyperbolic. \end{definition}

-Leray proved in \cite{Leray-Book-1953} that (if $X$ is at least three-dimensional) if $p(x,\xi)$ is hyperbolic at $x$, then the set of points $\zeta$ satisfying the condition of Definition \ref{D:Hyperbolic_polynomial} forms the interior of two opposite half-cones $\Gamma_x^{*,+}(a)$, $\Gamma_x^{*,-}(a)$, with $\Gamma_x^{*,\pm}(a)$ non-empty, with boundaries that belong to $V_x(p)$ .
+\cite{Leray-Book-1953} that (if $X$ is at least three-dimensional) if $p(x,\xi)$ is hyperbolic at $x$, then the set of points $\zeta$ satisfying the condition of Definition \ref{D:Hyperbolic_polynomial} forms the interior of two opposite half-cones $\Gamma_x^{*,+}(a)$, $\Gamma_x^{*,-}(a)$, with $\Gamma_x^{*,\pm}(a)$ non-empty, with boundaries that belong to $V_x(p)$ .

-\begin{remark} Another way of stating Definition \ref{D:Hyperbolic_polynomial} is as follows \cite[Chapter VI]{Courant-Hilbert-Book-1989-2}.
+\begin{remark} Another way of stating Definition \ref{D:Hyperbolic_polynomial} is as follows (see \citealt[Chapter~VI]{Courant-Hilbert-Book-1989-2}).
 Given $\zeta \in T_x X$, consider a non-zero vector $\theta$ that is not parallel to $\zeta$ and form the line $\lambda \zeta + \theta$, where $\lambda \in \mathbb{R}$ is a parameter.
 We then require this line to intersect the cone $V_x(p)$ at $k$ distinct real points.
 Algebraically, this means that the polynomial equation in $\lambda$

 has $k$ distinct real roots. \end{remark}

 \begin{remark} In relativity, the situation is often such that one has picked coordinates adapted to a problem (e.g., wave coordinates) and is interested in situations where $V_x(p)$ lies outside the light-cone in $T_x^*X$ (see Remark \ref{R:Causal_structure_A_and_g}).
 In this situation, we can take $\zeta = (1,0,\dots,0)$ and the definition of hyperbolic polynomials reduces to the following: $p(x,\xi)$ is hyperbolic at $x$ if for each non-zero $\xi=(\xi_0,\dots, \xi_n) \in T^*_x X$, the equation $p(x,\xi)=0$ has $k$ distinct real roots $\xi_0 = \xi_0(\xi_1,\dots,\xi_n)$. \end{remark}